 Many organisations only recognise the long-term value after understanding the wider proactive IT support benefits that reduce downtime and prevent costly disruption.

-Organisations comparing support models should also review typical managed IT services cost UK to understand how pricing structures differ between providers.
+Organisations comparing support models should also review managed IT services cost UK to understand how pricing structures, contract scope, support coverage and monthly budgeting differ between providers.

 Over time, prevention typically costs less than recovery.